49 Sights in Verona, Italy (with Map and Images)

 Wikipedia: Palazzo Giusti (Verona) (IT), Website

-The tax barracks of Castel San Pietro or more simply Castel San Pietro, originally called Aratoryalcanern Castel San Pietro, is a military building located on the San Pietro in Verona Colle, in an elevated point and characterized by a wide panoramic view of the Scaliger city, e For this privileged destination for tourists and Veronese who can reach the square in front of the castle also through the funicular of Castel San Pietro.
-The building was designed by the K.K.
-Genie-Direktion Verona Austrian stationed in the city and built between 1852 and 1858, when the remains of the curtain wall of the pre-existing castle were also restored, built at the end of the fourteenth century.
+The tax barracks of Castel San Pietro or more simply Castel San Pietro, originally called Aerarialcasernen Castel San Pietro, is a military building located on the hill of San Pietro in Verona, in an elevated point and characterized by a wide panoramic view of the city of Verona, and for this reason a privileged destination for tourists and Veronese who can reach the square in front of the castle also via the funicular of Castel San Pietro.
+The building was designed by the Austrian k.k.
+Genie-Direktion Verona stationed in the city and built between 1852 and 1858, when the remains of the curtain wall of the pre-existing castle, built at the end of the fourteenth century, were also restored.

 Wikipedia: Castel San Pietro (Verona) (IT)